 The University Archives is currently open for in-person and virtual assistance.
 Research appointments are required so that materials can be pulled form preservation storage and acclimated to room temperature before use.

-The University Archives will be open for in-person services starting July 6; research appointments are required.
-For those who would prefer to research remotely, we will continue to provide virtual assistance.
-To request a research appointment, or to ask questions about University History in general, please complete the Ask an Archivist form.
+For those who would prefer to research remotely, we offer virtual assistance.
+To request a research appointment, request a Zoom consultation, or to ask questions about University History in general, please complete the Ask an Archivist form.
 We are happy to talk with you via e-mail or Zoom - let us know how we can help with your research.

 Research by appointment

-The University Archives is located on the 5th floor of the Alkek Library.
-Research appointments at Alkek or the ARC are generally available Monday through Friday between 7:30am and 4:30pm (excluding holidays and energy conservation days).
+The University Archives is physically located on the 5th floor of the Alkek Library.
+Research appointments at Alkek or the ARC are generally available Monday through Friday between 8:30am and 4:30pm (excluding holidays and energy conservation days).

 Research appointments are required to allow time for retrieval of offsite materials, to reserve research space, and to allow staff to sanitize the space between researchers.
 Walk-in assistance is dependent on staff and space availability, as researchers with appointments are given priority.
-As a reminder, masks are required at all times while in the Alkek Library and in the University Archives.
+Masks are encouraged while in the Alkek Library and in the University Archives.